ymyke/witmo/README.md

   - make sure to get the latest versions of all sources by reloading them!
   - revise in general to make max effective

-## prompt ideas

-- what can i safely sell (because there's a lot of it in the world) and what should i definitely keep?
-- "What is the most important, non-trivial hint you can give for this situation?"
-  - both 3o and 4.5 give good results here.

 -------------------

 # Overall application logic